Protective Device Coordination

 The methodology is to optimize the selectivity of the devices.
 Selectivity is the isolation of a faulted circuit to the point of fault without disturbing any of the other protective devices in the system.
 A properly coordinated system has each of its protective devices adjusted as to minimize the negative impact of equipment failures.

-Note: A Protective Device Coordination Study may also be referred as a Circuit Breaker Coordination Study.
+Note: A Protective Device Coordination Study may also be referred to as a Circuit Breaker Coordination Study, Time Current Coordination, or as Electrical Power System Protection.

 Most electrical power distribution systems are not planned with protective device coordination in mind, and can fail miserably in the proper coordination of the protective devices.
 Equipment failures within the system for something as small as a single motor can easily result in having to shut down your entire facility!
 A protective device coordination study can help prevent this from happening.
 Ask yourself: